Air is an extremely fast R code formatter. This function sets up a project to use Air. Specifically, it:

 does not actually invoke Air, it just configures your

 project with the recommended settings.
-Consult the editors guide to learn how to invoke
+Consult Air's editors guide to learn how to invoke

 Air in your preferred editor.